DaveM86/Top_Trumps/README.md

 #### Requirements

-The only python requirement if "websockets"..... pip install websockets
+The only python requirement is "websockets"..... pip install websockets

 ### Messages